Parrillada El Alemán

 Planning Your Visit

 Parrillada El Alemán is at Acevedo Díaz 1156 in the 11200 postal zone, within comfortable walking distance of Cordón's main transit corridors.
-Current booking details, hours, and contact information are not confirmed in our database at this time, and the practical logistics are leading verified on arrival or through local inquiry.
+Current booking details and hours should be checked before you go.
 For a neighborhood parrillada of this type, arriving early in the evening, before the local dinner rush builds, is typically the most reliable approach in Montevideo's barrios.
-Walk-in dining is the norm at this tier of the market; reservations are rarely required and sometimes not available.
+Reservations are recommended.
 Those combining a Montevideo visit with broader Uruguay travel should note that wine accompaniment pairs naturally with a stop at Bodega Garzón in San Carlos, where the country's Tannat-led wine program reaches a different level of sophistication.

 In Context: Similar Options